mmcvuur/mmcnet.dev/content/about/index.md

 ## Geek area

 - Practicing Cyber Security advocate.
-- My prefered OS is FreeBSD, followed by OpenBSD.
+- My prefered server OS is FreeBSD, followed by OpenBSD.
   - I use Linux when I have too.
 - Vim is my editor.
 - ZSH is my shell.
 - Began using UNIX with Sun Solaris 2.4 on Sparc.
+  - Also familiar with IBM AIX.